0409 661 342 contact@cooeetours.com.au Brisbane HQ

 The Nobbies & Seal Rocks

 Walk the spectacular clifftop boardwalk at The Nobbies headland.
-View the massive fur seal colony at Seal Rocks through telescopes and take in 180-degree ocean panoramas.
+View the massive fur seal colony at Seal Rocks through telescopes, take in 180-degree Bass Strait panoramas, and visit the optional Antarctic Journey exhibition (joint venture with WWF Australia).

 5